vedantparmar12/ollama-rag-docling/Documentation/quick_start.md

 - ✅ Frontend accessible at http://localhost:3000
 - ✅ No error messages

-You're ready to start using LocalGPT!
+You're ready to start using ollama-rag-docling!

 ### What's Next?